-Mid-semester grades: Mid-semester grades are submitted to the Registrar's Office for all students in their first two semesters at Emmanuel College, students on academic probation and athletes.
+Mid-semester grades: Mid-semester grades are submitted to the Registrar's Office for all students.
 Course warning forms may be issued by faculty at any time during a semester.
 A copy is also sent to the academic advisor.
 Mid-semester grades are used as an advising tool and are not transcripted as part of the permanent student academic record; however, they may be viewed by the student and advisor on Student Planning.

 If a student with an INC grade(s) is placed on Academic Probation for a term GPA below 2.0, and the final grade(s) submitted increases the term GPA to a 2.0 or above, the student’s probationary status for that semester will be expunged from the student’s record and academic history.

-Incomplete grades must be replaced by final grades by February 1 for fall semester courses and October 1 for spring and summer courses.
-Incomplete grades not replaced by the deadline automatically become an F. In extraordinary circumstances, the Dean of Arts and Sciences, in consultation with the student and faculty member, may extend the INC, but not beyond the final day of that semester.
+Incomplete grades must be replaced by final grades by February 1 for fall semester courses and October 1 for spring and summer courses, although individual faculty members may determine an earlier deadline for coursework submission.
+Incomplete grades not replaced by the deadline automatically become an F. In extraordinary circumstances, the Associate Dean of the Academic School in which the course with the INC grade lives, in consultation with the student and faculty member, may extend the INC, but not beyond the final day of that semester.
 A student on academic probation may not receive any grades of INC. A student with an INC grade in his or her final semester will not be eligible for degree conferral.

 For additional information on graduation requirements, degree application, honors, degree conferral and the final transcript please visit the Commencement Information page.